Workplace

 As part of our transition to net zero, we’re focusing on lean design, using innovative construction methods and low-carbon materials.
 We include carbon consultants in the design team from the very start, to guide decisions on the most carbon-efficient solution and we account for the embodied carbon implications of design options.

-100% of our core construction materials are from responsible sources and last year, we signed up to SteelZero, committing to purchasing 50% of our steel as low carbon by 2030, and 100% by 2050.
-This will influence collective purchasing power across our industry as it sends a strong signal about demand, to shift global markets and policies towards responsible production and sourcing of steel.
+100% of our core construction materials are from responsible sources.
+In 2021 signed up to SteelZero, committing to purchasing 50% of our steel as low carbon by 2030, and 100% by 2050.
+We also signed up to ConcreteZero in 2022, which will influence collective purchasing power across our industry as it sends a strong signal about demand, to shift global markets and policies towards responsible production and sourcing.

 Production of cement for use in concrete creates approximately 8% of total global carbon emissions.
 At our Mayfield regeneration scheme, we’ve therefore tested Concretene, a pioneering low-carbon material that has the potential to transform the global construction sector by providing an alternative to traditional cement.
 Concretene uses a product called graphene to significantly improve the mechanical performance of concrete, allowing for reductions in the amount of material used and the need for steel reinforcement.
 We were the first developer to employ Concretene on a commercial scheme and have used it to create a 54x14m mezzanine floor.